keleshev/keleshev.com/compiling-to-assembly-from-scratch-the-book.md

 I bet you will!
-The Appendix will contain a bazillion ways to execute ARM code, starting from Raspberry Pi, could VM, to various ways to emulate ARM on Linux, Windows, and macOS.
+The Appendix will contain a bazillion ways to execute ARM code, starting from Raspberry Pi, cloud VM, to various ways to emulate ARM on Linux, Windows, and macOS.

 ## Why TypeScript?